snuspl/cruise/ps/README.md

 * Feature selection: Lasso
 * (for testing) Add integer and Add vector

-You can find shell script files to run those appliations in `bin` directory.
+You can find shell script files to run those applications in the `bin` directory.
 Each script consists of example usage to inform you which parameters are configurable.
 For example, `run_nmf.sh` looks as follows:
 ```
 ...
 # EXAMPLE USAGE